 - CSS, also known as Cascading Style Sheets, describes how to display HTML elements.

-4. Understanding how to work WordPress is an essential skill needed since it is standard publishing software that many blogs and websites use.
+4. Understanding how WordPress works is essential since many blogs and websites use the standard publishing software.

 5. Foundations of Back End Development

-- Programing languages — Java, Python, Node.js, PHP, Ruby, etc
+- Programming languages — Java, Python, Node.js, PHP, Ruby, etc

 6. Architecture and Design

-As with anything else, learning from the bottom up can be pretty challenging.
-Technology is ever-changing, and with a lot of technical jargon and whatnots, learning it alone can be quite a stretch, not to mention keeping up to date with the latest information available.
+As with anything else, learning from the bottom up can be challenging.
+Technology is ever-changing, and with a lot of technical jargon and whatnot, learning it alone can be quite a stretch, not to mention keeping up with the latest information available.

 With so many languages and tools needed to learn, we need all the help and information.
-However, as stated before, the internet is a pretty overwhelming vast information space.
-While we can get every piece of information we need from the web, not all information is created academically.
-Thus, we need to be prudent in choosing which sites we get our information from.
+However, as stated before, the internet is a vast information space.
+While we can get every piece of knowledge from the web, not all information is created academically.
+Thus, we must be prudent in choosing which sites we get our information from.

 There are thousands of blogs related to web development, but how do we discern good from harmful content?
 We usually peruse and visit a blog to find answers to our questions or gain additional information.
-In other words, if the blog we are looking at does not contain the necessary tools or information we are looking for, then we waste our time.
+In other words, if the blog we are looking at contains the necessary tools or data we are looking for, then we save our time.

 A good blog usually will have impressive headlines that will "catch you" and make you visit and read the site.
 Blogs that are easy to navigate and user-friendly also help us weed out the good ones against the bad ones.
 They are always accurate, error-free, and easy to read.

-Following are some popular blogs to watch in 2022.
-Their content is all informative, and the sites are well managed and updated.
+Following are some popular blogs to watch in 2023.
+Their content is informative, and the sites are well-managed and updated.
 These web blogs help share and disseminate knowledge, provide solutions, and are entertaining.
 The following are the links to the top blogs related to all things Web Development, whether you are a beginner or not:

 An excellent option for beginners that offers the latest news about web development and includes tutorials, tips, and articles.

-Focused on helping software developers/programmers and other IT professionals improve their careers.
-They constantly post new articles and keep the visitors engaged with humor while providing valuable content.
+They are focused on helping software developers/programmers and other IT professionals improve their careers.
+They constantly post new articles and humorously engage visitors while providing valuable content.

 A virtual community that gives insight into all things web development for all newbies in the coding world.